aurora-721/ReusableCircularSliderComponent/README.md

 ## Introduction

 This code represents the solution for a reusable circular slider component.
 The code works on Google Chrome, Firefox and the latest version of Edge.
-This code uses web components that build on the Shadow DOM.
+This code utilizes web components that build on the Shadow DOM.

 ![Slider Multiple](/pictures/example1.JPG)